phillips, hunt, walker & hanna Can a victim of terrorism sue isis or its supporting countries?

 The lawsuit, filed in 2016 in the U.S. District Court for the Northern District of California, claims that “for years, Twitter has knowingly permitted the terrorist group ISIS to use its social network as a tool for spreading extremist propaganda, raising funds and attracting new recruits”

 The Complaint can be read here and photos from Twitter are located above:

 This attempts to stretch the actions of ISIS to those who help them recruit and spread the tentacles of violence and jihad.

-phillips & hunt Threatened Suits & Legislation Related to Them
+phillips, hunt, walker & hanna Threatened Suits & Legislation Related to Them

 Saudi Arabia v.
 Twitter Users